Why Do I Still Love Her Getting Past An Ex

 It is safe to say that the vast majority have been in a situation where we have a long-term relationship come to an end and yet still can’t process it.
 After all, putting that much time into something and seeing it suddenly can be an emotional shock that isn’t easy to deal with.

-While walking away from a meaningful relationship is difficult, it can be even more difficult when you aren’t the one to make that decision.
+While walking away from a meaningful relationship is difficult, it can be even more difficult when you cannot make that decision.
 And what is worse is that no two breakup situations are quite the same.

 For instance, a person may be oblivious because both parties may not feel their deep love.
 The other person may be thinking, “I had a love for that person once, but it just isn’t there anymore.”
 And the other party may not be any the wiser.